Find and Replace Line Breaks in Excel

 Line breaks are easy to add, but a little trickier to remove.

 To find specific text in Excel, you can use Ctrl + F to open the Find and Replace dialog box.
 However, if you try to type Alt + Enter in the Find What box, you’ll just hear a beep from your computer.
-Excel won’t let you enter that shortcut.
+Excel won’t let you put that shortcut into the Find What box.

 Find and Replace a Line Break